 The rich demographic mixture of India can be gauged from the fact that it has 29 states and 7 union territories.
-Each State has its own commonly spoken language, and the spoken dialect of the language can change every hundred kilometers.
+Each state has its own commonly spoken language, and the spoken dialect of the language can change every hundred kilometres.

 The varied nature of India’s demographics also results in a wide array of expectations of people.
 Businesses, who want to succeed in India, need to micromanage these expectations.

 According to the Census of India (2011), there are 121 languages spoken across India.
 Out of these, 22 are scheduled languages, which can be given official status by respective states or be used to conduct administrative work or used in the state legislature; the remaining 99 languages have the status of non-scheduled languages.
 The two official languages of India (federal government) are Hindi and English, while the states have the authority to designate their own official language.

 But don’t allow these definitions to confuse you.
 The point we are trying to make here is the massive levels of linguistic diversity in India.
 14 of these scheduled languages have more than 10 million speakers each.
 To put this figure into perspective, the population of some countries, e.g. Norway, is much less than 10 million.

 There are some other linguistic statistics that will have you sitting up and taking notice.
 There are around 528 million Hindi speakers, while there are 3 million speakers of Odiya and 1.4 million speakers of Bodo.
 This is just a cross-section of statistics to give you an idea of the number of speakers of different languages.

 Bodo has one of the least numbers of speakers from amongst the 22 scheduled languages, and yet there are 1.4 million people who speak Bodo!

 The numbers of people who consider Hindi their mother tongue (a language a person is proficient in because he/she has been speaking the language since early childhood) make up around 43% of the population.